 How Do You Make Sliced Baked Apples with Cinnamon?

-(Note: I’ve outlined the step-by-step here, but find the full recipe and directions at the end of this post)
+(Note: I've outlined the step-by-step here, but find the full recipe and directions for my sliced baked apples at the end of this post)

 First, you'll want to peel the apples, then cut them into quarters.
 After that, remove the cores, and then slice.